pandas-dev/pandas/doc/source/getting_started/index.rst

             <div id="collapseNine" class="collapse" data-parent="#accordion">
                 <div class="card-body">

-Pandas has great support for time series and has an extensive set of tools for working with dates, times, and time-indexed data.
+pandas has great support for time series and has an extensive set of tools for working with dates, times, and time-indexed data.

 .. raw:: html